EarthSciCode/SNICARv2/README.md

 Currently, this model version can only deal with BC-snow internal mixing; Internal mixing between snow and other aerosols will be added later.

+Please download the "SNICARv2.zip" for model codes and "ice_optical_properties" folder for snow/ice input data.

+The SNICARv2.zip includes a "main code" folder and a "readme.txt" file.

 The “main code” folder includes: